 2022 Judge: Dr. Maggie McCormick

 Dr Maggie McCormick is Adjunct Professor in the School of Art, RMIT University and Hon.
 Professor at Reutlingen University, Germany.
 She holds a PhD from the Faculty of Architecture at The University of Melbourne.
 She has a long history in the arts as an artist, curator and writer.
 Across these fields she has a particular interest in how art practice contributes to a deeper understanding of the changing nature of consciousness in an increasingly urbanised and digitalised world.
 Her most recent publication was in The Routledge Companion to Art in the Public Realm (2020).
 She currently co-edits the Art and Activism in Public Space issues of The Journal of Public Space (City Space Architecture, Italy and UN Habitat).
 From as early as 1990 she established innovative art interventions that made claim on the city itself as an art space by utilising vacant shopfronts, tram shelters, stairwells and unused buildings (City of Melbourne).
 More recently she co-curated an Australian/German project, SkypeLab (2012-2019), that drew together artists from Australia, Europe, China and South America to explore the relationship of art practice to digital space.
 Building on an earlier art career in ceramic sculpture and installation, her current artwork uses photography and drawing to explore layers of individual consciousness.

 At the Finsta exhibition at Skissernas Museum of Artistic Process and Public Art, Lund, Sweden 2022.

 - Select your chosen artwork and click on the yellow PURCHASING button.

 - Complete the form and click SUBMIT.

-- MSWPS administration will contact you with banking details, and notify the artist who will contact you.
+- MSWPS administration will contact you with banking details.

 - Although many works are framed, they have been presented uniformly unframed in the virtual exhibition.